 Hold down the Alt key on the keyboard and drag any red handle to rotate and scale the selected figures as if they were a single object.
 The figures will rotate and scale around their common centre.
+As with single figures, the Ctrl and Shift keys can be used in combination with the Alt key to lock scale and rotation respectively.
+Alt + Z. The Alt and Z keys used together will lock the separation of the figures so that the position of their centres remains constant.
+Alt + X. The Alt and X keys used together will lock the scale of figures but allow their separation.

-Multi-figure rotation and scaling using the Alt key.
+Multi-figure rotation and scaling using just the Alt key.
 The green dot indicates the common centre of the selected figures and does not move.

-Multiple Figure Operations

-Most of the figure control buttons work with multiple selected figures.

-The delete, colour and opacity controls work on each selected figure separately.
+Multiple Figure Operations Most of the figure control buttons work with multiple selected figures. 🗶 🏭 🔜 ado with 🖬 100 The delete, colour and opacity controls work on each selected figure separately.
 All selected figures will be deleted or set to the chosen colour or opacity.

-The centre, flip and scale controls treat the selected figures as if they were a single object.
-The centre button centers the common centre of the selected figures so that they stay in the same position relative to each other.
+100 🔿 The centre, flip and scale controls treat the selected figures as if they were a single object.
+The centre button centres the common centre of the selected figures so that they stay in the same position relative to each other.
 Similarly, the flip button flips the selected figures horizontally about their common centre.
-The value in the scale control shows only the scale of the first figure that was selected, but when changed all selected figures will change such that their scale's stay fixed relative to each other.

-The raise and lower buttons send all selected figures behind or in-front of the unselected figures.
+The value in the scale control shows only the scale of the first figure that was selected, but when changed all selected figures will change such that their scale's stay fixed relative to each other. ð B The raise and lower buttons send all selected figures behind or in-front of the unselected figures.
 They will stay in order relative to each other.
-If Ctrl is held then each figure will be raised or lowered by 1 figure layer.
+If Ctrl is held then each figure will be raised or lowered by 1 figure layer. +

 The duplicate button duplicates all figures.
 The resulting duplicates will have the same position relative to each other and will then be selected.
 If selected figures are joined using the join tool, then the duplicates will also be joined.
 If a selected figure is joined to an unselected figure, then its duplicate will be unjoined.

-The edit and join buttons do not work with multiple selected figures.
+0 🔪 The edit and join buttons do not work with multiple selected figures.
 The join button will be disabled and the edit button will open the figure builder, but only with the first figure that was selected.

-Joining Figures

-Pivot Animator allows you to join figures together so that figures can be positioned as if they were a single figure.
+Joining Figures Pivot Animator allows you to join figures together so that figures can be positioned as if they were a single figure.
 The main difference between joining figures and using multiple figure selection is that rotating a single segment of a figure will also rotate any figures joined to that segment.